MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 - [Configure the maximum OneDrive size for downloading all files automatically](use-group-policy.md#MaxOneDriveSize)

 The following Known Folder Move policies are rolling out.
 If you don't see them yet, you should soon.
+To see them, you need the OneDrive sync build 18.111.0603.0004 or greater.
+You can see your build number in the About tab in OneDrive settings.

 - [Prompt users to move Windows known folders to OneDrive](use-group-policy.md#OptInWithWizard)